Nodeclient/largedata/README.md

 <script src="largedata.min.js"></script>
 ```
- > if your getting js path issue then try to include full path
+ > if your getting the path issue then try to include full path
 `http://<your_host>/<api_url>/largedata.min.js` or `<api_url>/largedata.min.js`